‘The Bachelorette’ Spoilers: Hannah Brown’s Final 4 Men Revealed By Reality Steve

-Hannah Brown is ABC’s The Bachelorette 2019 lead and spoilers indicate that she is about ready to start her hometown dates.
-Some teasers about the men who would be taking Hannah to meet their families had already emerged over the past few days and now spoiler king Reality Steve is revealing some additional tidbits.
+Hannah Brown is ABC’s The Bachelorette 2019 lead, and spoilers indicate that she is about ready to start her hometown dates.
+Some teasers about the men who would be taking Hannah to meet their families had already emerged over the past few days, and now spoiler king Reality Steve is revealing some additional tidbits.

 According to Reality Steve’s latest post on Twitter, the four men who are getting hometown dates with Hannah this spring have been determined.
-That means that Brown has wrapped up her time in Amsterdam and now she will spend the next week or two back in the United States traveling to meet the extended families of these four remaining suitors.
+That means that Brown has wrapped up her time in Amsterdam, and now she will spend the next week or two back in the United States.
+She will be traveling to meet the extended families of these four remaining suitors.

-Now, Reality Steve’s spoilers via Twitter indicate that he was a little surprised to learn that neither Connor or Garrett got that final spot.
-Instead, Peter Weber is said to be soon taking Hannah to his home to introduce her to his family.
+Now, Reality Steve’s spoilers via Twitter indicate that he was a little surprised to learn that neither Connor nor Garrett got that final spot.
+Instead, Peter Weber is said to be taking Hannah to his home to introduce her to his family.

 Luke P. lets Hannah know that he wanted her to be #TheBachelorette. pic.twitter.com/XiCfPUAiWh